Washington State Off-Grid Laws: An In-Depth Guide

 An on-site sewage dispersal unit consisting of a structure overlying an excavation not exceeding five feet in depth in which human excrement (human feces and urine) is directly deposited for permanent placement in the ground.

 In many places in Washington State, outhouses are illegal.
-Some rural areas still allow outhouses but only on properties which are not permanently occupied (like campgrounds).
+Some rural areas still allow outhouses but only on properties that are not permanently occupied (like campgrounds).
 Even if an outhouse is legal in your county or you get approval for one, it doesn’t mean you still won’t be required to have a septic system.

 Compost Toilets